toptensoftware/flashy/flashy/README.md

 uploaded (aka flashed) image.
 The made the kernel images unnecessarily large (over 2Mb each), slower to load and limited flashed images to 2M.

-Flashy v2 has self relocating kernel images of less than 10Kb each.
+Flashy v2 has self relocating kernel images that are much smaller.
 They load quickly and allow for flashed images up to about 120Mb - which should be more than enough for even the largest projects.

 This also means Flashy can be used to flash itself :)